 The scholarships inspire women to join the Cyber and Information Security field.
-Two other scholarships offered by ISC to both women and men are the (ISC)² Graduate Cybersecurity Scholarship and the (ISC)² Undergraduate Cybersecurity Scholarship.
+Two other scholarships offered by ISC are the (ISC)² Graduate Cybersecurity Scholarship and the (ISC)² Undergraduate Cybersecurity Scholarship.

 Through the Center for Cyber Safety and Education, Raytheon offers one annual scholarship for women in cybersecurity.
 The scholarship recipient must be a High School Senior, Undergraduate Student, or Graduate Student.
 They must also be U.S. citizens and pursue a degree with a cybersecurity focus.

 - $10,000 Scholarship applies to tuition, fees, books, and required electronics.